Better Vision, Better Volleyball

 Focus flexibility is the skill of being able to change the focus of your vision from a near object to a far object, or vice versa.
 In volleyball, this skill comes into play when watching the ball on the other end of the court, then needing to quickly change focus to setting up a response to a play at your end of the court.

 Players can improve their focus flexibility with simple vision training.
 Try focusing on the computer screen in front of you, and then quickly shift your focus to a picture or an object across the room.
-Repeatedly doing activities such as this over a period of time can help build up your focus flexibility.
+Our 10-10-10 exercise will not only help you prevent digital eye strain, but it can also help you win your athletic endeavors!
+Repeatedly doing activities such as this over some time can help build up your focus flexibility.

 Dynamic Visual Acuity

 Dynamic visual acuity is the ability of the player to see clearly while moving or while watching the movement of play.
 For volleyball players, this means seeing the ball while moving into position to hit the ball.
 Sometimes this means the player must dive to save the ball from hitting the ground.
-Other times it means setting the ball up into position for another player so spike the ball down on the opposing teams side.
+Other times, it means setting the ball up into position for another player to spike the ball down on the opposing team’s side.